apache/usergrid/sdks/nodejs/README.md

 The best way to learn how the code works is to spend some time reviewing the sample project.
 Node.js presents a wide array of options when deciding how to set up your application.
 We have tried to make this example as simple and clear as possible.

-To get you started, please note that the SDK consists of one primary JavaScript file, located in the project at:

-  /sdk/usergrid.appSDK.js

-With a dependency on:

-  /SDK/XMLHttpRequest.js

-In the root directory, you will see the `index.js` file.
+In the test directory, you will see the `index.js` file.
 This is the main entry point of the application.
 From there, calls go to the `server.js` file, and are then routed through the `router.js` file to the `controller.js` file, and finally the `view.js` file is called (whew!).
 So the call order is like this:

 	1. index.js
 	2. server.js